edmonshi/edmonshi/README.md

 ## 🟢Status
 - Currently seeking a co-op position for Fall 2026.
 Feel free to reach out!
-- 🌱 I’m currently learning: Speech AI
+- 🌱 I’m currently learning: Data Structures
 <!--
 **edmonshi/edmonshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.